 My ego, that’s what.

-But I’m a tough cookie.
-And I really felt like this was where God wanted me.
-But I couldn’t believe how much I had to learn.
-When I got home, I did everything that Steve Laube and the other conference speakers had recommended.
+But I was a tough cookie.
+And I really felt like this was where I was supposed to be.
+But believing wasn’t enough.
+I needed to work hard!
+And I couldn’t believe how much I had to learn.
+When I got home, I did everything Steve Laube and the other conference speakers had recommended.
 I finished my book.
 I edited it.
 I joined a critique group.
 I read all kinds of books on the writing craft.
 I read my competition.
 When I finished the book, I put it aside and wrote another book.
 And I saved up for Mount Hermon, a larger writer’s conference.

-I got my first and second requests for fulls at that conference in 2007.
+In the spring of 2007, I attended the Mount Hermon writers conference.
+I got my first and second requests for fulls on The New Recruit at that conference.
 It was pretty exciting.
 I took James Scott Bell’s fiction mentoring clinic, which was a wonderful experience.
 I also met Jeff Gerke there.
-He’s the fellow who taught me that I wrote in a genre called Speculative Fiction.
-I was pretty relieved because I’d been starting to worry that all the books I’d written were too random.
-That I didn’t have a brand, something I kept hearing throughout the conference that I needed.
+He’s the fellow who taught me what genre I wrote.
+It was called Speculative Fiction.
+I was relieved to discover this because I’d been starting to worry that all the books I’d written were too random and that I didn’t have a brand–something I kept hearing throughout the conference that I needed.
 But Jeff cleared all that up.

 Some things happened in my life over the next year.
-Both my submissions that I’d gotten through Mount Hermon were rejected.
-My husband took a church in Oregon and we moved.
-But once I was settled in our new Oregon home, I remembered that Jeff Gerke did freelance editing.
-So I paid him to edit my little spy novel.
-And I learned a ton!
+Both my submissions that I’d gotten through Mount Hermon were eventually rejected.
+My husband got a job in Oregon and we moved.
+But once I was settled in our new home, I remembered that Jeff Gerke did freelance editing.
+So I paid him to edit my little spy novel to find out why I kept getting rejections.
+I learned a ton from that edit!

-I couldn’t afford to attend Mount Hermon again, so when 2008 rolled around, I went to the Oregon Christian Writers Summer Coaching Conference.
-Just before the conference, I signed with an agent!
-I was so excited.
+I could not afford to attend Mount Hermon that year, so instead, I went to the 2008 Oregon Christian Writers Summer Coaching Conference.
 There weren’t a lot of editors looking for YA fiction that year.
 But guess what?
 Jeff Gerke was going to be there, representing his new company Marcher Lord Press.
-So I submitted my manuscript to Jeff to see what he thought of my new fantasy novel.
-I wasn’t thinking he’d want to publish it.
+They weren’t publishing YA, but I submitted my manuscript to Jeff anyway, to see what he thought of my new fantasy novel, which I had tentatively titled Bloodvoices.
 I just wanted to glean a little Jeff Gerke wisdom, if I could.